Published in

 You might be thinking about the riddle.
 Let us check your knowledge.
 Tell me, my adorable people.
 What creature walks on four legs in the morning, two legs at noon, and three legs, in the evening?
 As long as you know the answer, you survive.

-For those who are unabled to answer the riddle, you can see the remains of the people in the artwork.
+For those who are unable to answer the riddle, you can see the remains of the people in the artwork.
 If you still can’t think of the answer, let me tell you the answer.

 Human!
 The one who crawls as a baby, strides upright in maturity and uses a stick in old age, which suggests three legs.